Where to Find Emergency Response: Liberty County Updates

 X (Twitter)

 PRC maintains X accounts that tweet short patch highlights, downtime alerts, and event teasers with screenshots or short clips.
 X is useful when you are mobile-only and cannot watch a full YouTube devlog.
-Hashtags and reply threads sometimes clarify hotfix timing.
+Hashtags and reply threads sometimes clarify hotfix timing after Police Week or summer teases.

 Retweets from community creators are not official unless they quote PRC directly.
-Verify the account handle before assuming a teaser image reflects the live game—leaked work-in-progress assets occasionally circulate.
+Verify the account handle before assuming a teaser image reflects the live game—leaked work-in-progress assets occasionally circulate ahead of confirmed patches.

 YouTube

 Long-form update videos walk through new vehicles, map expansions, and UI changes with b-roll from test builds.
-They are excellent for visual learners who want to see siren patterns, interior details, or robbery flow changes before logging in.
+The Police Week 2026 video embedded above is a recent example—good for seeing new LEO lighting, interior details, and event context before logging in.

 Video publish dates may lag internal patches by a day; combine YouTube with Discord announcements for precise “update is live” timing.
 Auto-generated captions help non-English speakers, though game terms remain English in footage.